 This is her explanation as to why she is offended at this meme:

 To me, that flag, more than anything else, represents the ideals of hope that my father spent defending in the hot jungles of the South Pacific and freeing the oppressed in northern China.
 It is what the boy next door lost his life for at age 19.
 I simply can not see it be mocked because to me that means that you mock the hope in the hearts of those good men and that sickens me.

 To take offense to this meme means that she has missed the point and is not as politically awakened as she would like to think.
-Believe me, as a former service member I can appreciate her sentiment, but also, as a former service member who is politically aware I really wish she would be pissed about something that really matters, which I will go into below.
+Believe me, as a veteran of the Iraq War, I can appreciate her sentiment, but also, as a former service member who is politically aware I really wish she would be pissed about something that really matters, which I will go into below.
 I have pulled in my responses to her from that thread and will rework it here for a much more broader audience.
-I am fairly sure she has already unfollowed me and that post so she has not seen my responses. =(

 Why this Meme is Important

 I was one of those soldiers who went to war.
 I participated in Desert Storm.
-I valued the freedom that the US flag supposedly represented, but it has been corrupted and broken for many, many decades now.
+I valued the freedom that the US flag supposedly represented, but which has been corrupted and broken for many, many decades now.
 The US flag is now the world-wide symbol for terrorism.
-Surely, that fact should piss her off more – the fact that they symbol that she supposedly loves has been broken and perverted, and instills fear into the innocent throughout the world.
+Surely, that fact should piss her off more – the fact that the symbol that she supposedly loves has been broken and perverted, and instills fear into innocent people throughout the world.

 I suspected I was just part of a racket at the time.
 Now I am sure of it.
 Like all the members of the military profession, I never had a thought of my own until I left the service.
 My mental faculties remained in suspended animation while I obeyed the orders of higher-ups.
 This is typical with everyone in the military service.